|

 destroyed both the color and the vinyl itself.
 The vinyl began

-appearance.)
-But it will cost them as much to have that old
+will cost them as much to have that old vinyl removed, and

-over this mess).
-So they are in a conundrum...the value of
+So they are in a conundrum...the value of their vehicles is

 did not get it because some other sign shop offered them a